-(Pocket-lint) - Amazon is rolling out a new Alexa feature, called Hunches, that allows the assistant to proactively complete house tasks for you without having to ask permission.
+(Pocket-lint) - Last year, Amazon rolled out an Alexa feature called Hunches.
+It allows the assistant to proactively complete house tasks for you without having to ask permission.
 Alexa will perform hunches - like automatically turn off your lights - all based on your past habits and requests.

 What are Alexa Hunches?